 Not only does this essential oil have cooling properties, it’s also antibacterial and anti-inflammatory—a perfect soothing option for sun-damaged skin.
 Lavender oil can be applied directly to the skin, diluted with water and used as a spray, or added to a bath.

 Aloe vera is another effective method for treating sunburn.
 But because it is often mixed with other substances, make sure you check the ingredients label when buying it in-store.
-For the most natural option, choose the one with the fewest additive ingredients and the highest concentration of aloe.
+For the most natural option, choose the one with the fewest additive ingredients and the highest concentration of pure aloe.

 Finally, a cool milk compress is another great, and cost-effective, method for soothing inflamed skin.
 This surprising remedy works in two ways: the proteins reduce pain and discomfort, while the fat helps keep skin moisturized.